Go-Jek Fields Bank Pitches Amid $3 Billion Funding Drive

 No final decisions have been made, and the eventual size of the fundraising will depend on investor demand, the people said.
 A representative for Go-Jek declined to comment.

-To contact the reporters on this story: Crystal Tse in Hong Kong at ctse44@bloomberg.net;Yoolim Lee in Singapore at yoolim@bloomberg.net;Manuel Baigorri in Hong Kong at mbaigorri@bloomberg.net
+To contact the reporters on this story: Crystal Tse in Hong Kong at ctse44@bloomberg.net;Yoolim Lee in Singapore at yoolim@bloomberg.net;Joyce Koh in Singapore at jkoh38@bloomberg.net

-To contact the editors responsible for this story: Ben Scent at bscent@bloomberg.net, ;Peter Elstrom at pelstrom@bloomberg.net, Timothy Sifert
+To contact the editors responsible for this story: Ben Scent at bscent@bloomberg.net, ;Peter Elstrom at pelstrom@bloomberg.net, Timothy Sifert, Edwin Chan

 For more articles like this, please visit us at bloomberg.com